Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Introduction

 There is some reason to expect that something like this might hold.
 Indeed, given two Tyurin degenerations that are isomorphic over the punctured disc, it is known that they must differ by a sequence of flops.
 However, the process of flopping a curve is an analytic operation, and doing so will often destroy the projectivity of the Tyurin degeneration.
 Indeed, in the case of $\langle 2 \rangle$-polarised K3 surfaces, Friedman \cite[Section 5]{npgttk3s} has shown that projectivity imposes a very strong restriction, and that projective Tyurin degenerations of $\langle 2 \rangle$-polarised K3 surfaces are essentially unique up to labelling of the components.
 In other words, in the $\langle 2 \rangle$-polarised case, the birational geometry of the central fibre of a projective Tyurin degeneration is completely determined by the corresponding $1$-cusp in the Baily-Borel compactification, which is described by purely lattice theoretic data.

 Interestingly, as we will show in this paper, such a result does not hold for general lattice polarisations.
 We study Tyurin degenerations of K3 surfaces polarised by the rank $18$ lattice $M = H \oplus E_8 \oplus E_8$.
 The moduli space of $M$-polarised K3 surfaces is well-understood (see, for example, \cite{milpk3s,nfk3smmp}).
 Its Baily-Borel compactification contains a single $1$-cusp, corresponding to the unique (up to isometry) rank $2$ isotropic sublattice of $M^{\perp} \cong H \oplus H$.
 We show that, given a projective Tyurin degeneration of $M$-polarised K3 surfaces $\calX \to \Delta$, there are several other projective Tyurin degenerations that differ from $\calX$ by flops.
-In fact we prove more than this: there is a collection of curves in the central fibre $X_0$ such that \emph{all} possible flops of these curves give rise to new projective Tyurin degenerations.
-This answers the question above in a maximally negative way: the lattice theory associated to such a projective Tyurin degeneration provides essentially no constraints upon which surfaces $V_0$ and $V_1$ can arise.
-In particular, the del Pezzo degrees $K_{V_i}^2$ of the components $V_i$ in our examples take all possible values $-9 \leq K_{V_i}^2 \leq 9$.
+In fact we prove more than this: \emph{all} possible flops of $(-1)$-curves in the central fibre $X_0$ give rise to new projective Tyurin degenerations.
+This answers the question above in a maximally negative way: the lattice theory associated to such a projective Tyurin degeneration provides essentially no constraints upon which surfaces $Y_1$ and $Y_2$ can arise.
+In particular, the del Pezzo degrees $K_{Y_i}^2$ of the components $Y_i$ in our examples take all possible values $-9 \leq K_{Y_i}^2 \leq 9$.

 The approach to proving this result is explicit: we construct projective models for all of the Tyurin degenerations.
 As a by-product, we obtain several simple projective normal forms for $M$-polarised K3 surfaces which have not previously appeared in the literature.